Bartvds/grunt-mocha-slimer/README.md

 ## Why this and not a PhantomJS based grunt + mocha?

-- SlimerJS uses Gecko so it's another flavour browser engine
+- SlimerJS uses Gecko so it's another browser engine from PhantomJS' Webkit.
-- Seems slightly faster as all tests are run in one process (not sure why grunt-mocha doesn't do that, we'll see).
 - PhantomJS uses an ancient Webkit version that is missing some modern features, like Uint8ClampedArray, Float64Array etc.
-- SlimerJS supports add-ons and user-profiles (could be added here hf thee is a use-case)
+- SlimerJS supports addons and user-profiles (could be added here if thee is a use-case)
+- `grunt-mocha-slimer` seems slightly faster then `grunt-mocha` as all tests are run in one process (not sure why grunt-mocha doesn't do that, we'll see).
-- This modules streams tests and log data over stdout for faster feedback.
+- This modules streams tests and log data over SlimerJS' stdout for snappy feedback.

-## I see flashing windows.
+## I see with flashing windows?

 This is the nature of SlimerJS and the engine it runs.
-At some point this moduile will support the `xvfb` wrapper for Linux and OSX.
+SlimerJS has support for `xvfb` wrapper for Linux and OSX.
 For more info see the [SlimerJS documentantion](http://docs.slimerjs.org/current/installation.html#having-a-headless-slimerjs).

+You can enable this by setting `xvfb: true` (you need this for Travis-CI, see below).

 ## Getting Started